genesiscommunitysuccess/docs/docs/00_fuse/02_quick-start/02_create_project.md

 ?
 App name alpha
 ```

-Select the seed you want to create.
+Select the seed from which you'd like to create an application.
 ```shell
 ?
 App seed (Use arrow keys)
 > Low-code Application